-Consolidation is virtually the same as a merger.
+Figure 27.2 Merger Consolidation4 is virtually the same as a merger.
 The companies merge, but the resulting entity is a new corporation.
-Returning to our previous example, BCT and Flying Truckman could consolidate and form a new corporation.
-As with mergers, the boards and shareholders must approve the consolidation by majority votes (see Figure 34.3 "Consolidation").
+Returning to our previous example, BCT Approval by: 1.
+Directors 2.
+Shareholders and Flying Truckman could consolidate and form a new corporation.
+As with mergers, the boards and shareholders must approve the consolidation by majority votes (see Figure 27.3 "Consolidation").
 The resulting corporation becomes effective when the secretary of state issues a certificate of merger or incorporation.

 For more information on mergers and consolidation under Delaware law, see Del.
-Code Ann., Title 8, Sections 251-267 (2011), at http://delcode.delaware.gov/title8/index.shtml#TopOfPage.
+Code Ann., Title 8, Sections 251-267 (2011), at http://delcode.delaware.gov/title8/ index.shtml#TopOfPage.